 Or

-Hello Aaisha mam, this is Meera, your relationship manager from Axis bank, centre point branch.
-You visited the branch last week regarding life insurense!
+Hello Aaisha ma’am, this is Meera, your relationship manager from Axis Bank, Centre Point branch.
+You visited the branch last week regarding life insurance.
+Do you have a few minutes to talk about that?
 Do you have a few minutes to talk about that?

 But let’s face it, planning a unique opening or typing out a unique personalized message for each prospect is simply not feasible.
 It would take forever!
 And with so many leads to take care of, you just would not have the time!